 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
 Collaborative Partners Responsible parties and partners involved in implementation of the activity.
 Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
 Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
-Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
+Goals should be measurable.
+Progress toward Outcome Proposed completion date or, if appropriate, "ongoing".
 Resources Needed Where relevant identify the resources needed to complete the activity.
 Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned nd stakeholders wit h data on the timeliness of ke ey juvenile dependency filings, jud gments, and hea rings.
+Status of Project/ Activity Completed, Ongoing, Abandoned nd stakeholders wit n data on the timeliness of ke ey juvenile dependency filings, jud gments, and hea arings.
 Collaborate with CECM and ETSD to make needed Odyssey configuration changes for juvenile cases, and to document and disseminate statewide data entry business processes JCIP, CECM, ETSD, Circuit Courts Configuration changes to Odyssey when needed; documentation and dissemination of statewide business processes Ensure that data entry practices conform with changing statutes; improve JCIP's ability to collect data on relevant performance measures Ongoing JCIP, CECM, and ETSD staff time Ongoing Provide technical assistance and training to courts on proper data entry procedures JCIP, Circuit Courts, CECM Technical assistance and training on proper data entry procedures Improve data quality on JCIP statistical reports Ongoing Staff time Ongoing review of reports for data quality Ongoing Provide technical assistance to CRB in creating statistical reports on CRB reviews of children in foster care JCIP, CRB Statistical reports on CRB reviews, including timeliness or reviews and attendance of parties Availability of data for evaluating the timeliness of and party engagement in CRB reviews Ongoing JCIP and CRB staff time Data from created reports Ongoing

 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
-Project 3 - Support particip Collaborative Partners Responsible parties and partners involved in implementation of the activity.
-Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity. staff in multi-disciplinary task Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
+Collaborative Partners Responsible parties and partners involved in implementation of the activity.
+Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
+Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
+Goals should be measurable.
 Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
-Resources Needed Where relevant identify the resources needed to complete the activity. m improvements Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned are system.
-JCIP and judicial officer participation in statewide committees, task forces and work groups: 1.
+Resources Needed Where relevant identify the resources needed to complete the activity.
+Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
+Status of Project/ Activity Completed, Ongoing, Abandoned JCIP and judicial officer Jacon by Judges and a to make syste are system. participation in statewide committees, task forces and work groups: 1.
 Governors Foster Care Advisory Committee 2.
 Unified Child and Youth Safety Implementation Plan Steering Team 3.
-Child Welfare Advisory Committee 4.
-DHS Rules Advisory Committee 5.
-DHS ICWA Advisory Committee 6.
-Trafficking Intervention Advisory Committee 7.
-Youth with Specialized Needs Work Group 8.
-Attorney Standards Work Group 9.
-Customary Adoptions Work Group 10.ICWA Compliance Workgroup 11.
-ICWA State Statute workgroup 12.
-DHS Caregiver Training Redesign Workgroup 13.
-Foster Care Ombudsman Committee 14.
-Legislative Workgroup for FFSPA All child welfare and juvenile dependency stakeholders Effective recommendations for child welfare systems change Improve communication and collaboration between JCIP, courts, child welfare and other stakeholders Increase coordination of system improvement efforts Improve JCIP's ability to provide technical assistance and training to courts targeting identified problem areas Ongoing Staff and judge time; funding The effectiveness of task forces, work groups, and their recommendations will be evaluated on a case-by-case basis in collaboration with system partners.
+Child Welfare Advisory committee 4.
+DHS ICWA Advisory committee 5.
+Trafficking Intervention Advisory Committee 6.
+Youth with Specialized Needs Work Group 7.ICWA Compliance Workgroup 8.
+ICWA State Statute workgroup 9.
+DHS Caregiver Training Redesign Workgroup 10.
+Foster Care Ombudsman committee 11.
+Legislative Workgroup for FFSPA 12.
+Adoption Call to Action Workgroup All child welfare and juvenile dependency stakeholders Effective recommendations for child welfare systems change Improve communication and collaboration between JCIP, courts, child welfare and other stakeholders Increase coordination of system improvement efforts Improve JCIP's ability to provide technical assistance and training to courts targeting identified problem areas Ongoing Staff and judge time; funding The effectiveness of task forces, work groups, and their recommendations will be evaluated on a case-by-case basis in collaboration with system partners.
 Ongoing